offbyone/visidata/www/howto/save-restore.md

 - Updated: 2018-01-03
 - Version: VisiData 0.99

-# Saving and restoring a VisiData session
+# How to save and replay a VisiData session

 This example creates and then uses the file [pivot.vd](https://raw.githubusercontent.com/saulpw/visidata/stable/tests/pivot.vd).